dinphil/code-weekend/Markdown/Code Weekend.md

 So basically, any work done on a server has been programmed into the backend, while anything done inside your browser has been programmed into the frontend.
 These are basically the two main components of any website.

-You'll see later on that requests aren't just made of the server when we first open the website; it's often faster to make smaller requests first, load the important parts of a webpage and then request additional bits of information when thhey're needed (think Facebook's Newsfeed).
+You'll see later on that requests aren't just made of the server when we first open the website; it's often faster to make smaller requests first, load the important parts of a webpage and then request additional bits of information when they're needed (think Facebook's Newsfeed).
 It's also used when we do things like log in to a website.
 This is one of the reasons why Javascript is so useful as a frontend programming language, as it allows us to do these kinds of things very easily and update the webpage immediately without having to refresh the page.

 ![Facebook Loading using Javascript](http://www.product-reviews.net/wp-content/uploads/facebook-not-working.jpg)